AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - [Readme.so](https://readme.so) - Used to edit the readme file.

 - [Tables generator](https://www.tablesgenerator.com/) - Used to create a table in readme file.

 - [W3C Markup Validation Service](https://validator.w3.org/) - Used to validate all HTML code written and used in this webpage.

-- [JS Validation Service](https://https://jshint.com/) - Used to validate all CSS code written and used in this webpage.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to validate all CSS code written and used in this webpage.

+- [JSHint](https://https://jshint.com/) - Used to validate all JS code written and used in this webpage.

-- [ChatGPT4](https://chat.openai.com/) - Used to analyze the code from various youtube tutorials for better understanding of the code.
+- [ChatGPT4](https://chat.openai.com/) - Used to analyze the code from various youtube tutorials for a better understanding of the code.
 Also used along StackOverflow to ask for possible causes of issues I came across while doing the project.

 </br>